Riceking1997/484thriftstore/README.md

-# 484coolstuff
+# 484Project Thifty Store

-this is our 484 private repository for whatever product we decide to create
+this is our 484 repository for a pos system for a thrift store